-about North Carolina
+About North Carolina

-There are several barriers hindering North Carolina’s advanced energy industries and preventing supply chains from reaching full potential.
-North Carolina must address these roadblocks to grow the state’s advanced energy sectors and realize economic gains.
-To take full advantage of these opportunities, North Carolina’s leaders can enact policies to increase demand for utility-scale batteries and biogas technology and to help the state’s businesses grow, innovate, and outcompete regional, national, and global competitors.
-Indeed, with the right policies, North Carolina can support of 19,000 jobs per year through 2030.
+However, several barriers hinder North Carolina’s advanced energy industries and prevent supply chains from reaching full potential.
+Policymakers must address these roadblocks if they want to grow the state’s advanced energy sectors and realize maximum economic gains.
+North Carolina’s leaders can enact policies to increase demand for utility-scale batteries and biogas technology, and help the state’s businesses grow, innovate, and outcompete regional, national, and global competitors.
+With the right policies, utility-scale batteries and biogas can support 19,000 jobs per year through 2030.

 Summary of Policy Recommendations